 The Guanche people of the island of Tenerife associated Canopus with Chaxiraxi, the Sun Mother and one of the principal deities in the Guanche pantheon.

 In Botswana, the Nyae Nyae ǃKung people of the Kalahari Desert saw Canopus and Capella as the horns of Tshxum (the Pleiades).
 Canopus was the male horn and Capella the female one.
 The appearance of the two stars and the cluster in the sky signalled the beginning of the rainy season.
 The Sotho people of southern Africa know Canopus as Naka, the Horn Star, and traditionally keep watch for it in late May, awarding a cow for the earliest sighting.
 The Tswana people would watch for Canopus and start breeding their sheep when the star appeared in the sky before sunrise.
 The Venda people call the star Nanga, also meaning the Horn Star, and its first sighting in the morning sky is also awarded with a cow.
 The Zulu knew the star as isAndulela, a messenger appearing in late fall at harvest time, and also called it inKhwenkwezi, meaning “brilliant star.”
 The /Xam Bushmen knew Canopus as the “digging stick” and the “ant egg star.”
 They believed that the star could affect the availability of ants’ eggs.
 Canopus and Sirius announced the appearance of flying ants and termites.
-The Bushmen prayed to the two stars, believing that they could bring misfortune and death.
+The Bushmen prayed to the two stars, believing that they could bring misfortune.
 The Xhosa-speaking people called Canopus U-Canzi-be and associated it with harvest.

 The Navajo in the American Southwest called Canopus Maʼii Bizòʼ, the Coyote Star.
 In Navajo legends, Ma’ii (Coyote) placed the star in the southern sky and named it after himself.
 The star was also sometimes known as So dondizidi (the No-Month Star).